oskariorg/oskari-docs/md/documentation/oskari2/index.md

 		- What is the API offered by a bundle? -> Requests, events, services
 		- How to document it? -> Describe functionality in general, list implementations or it
 		- Can it be generated automatically? -> Wishlist: automatic generation of referenced public API
+- Provide small standalone core and add flexibility for bundles (design for common use)
 - Provide backwards compatibility with an integration layer that maps previous Oskari implementation to the new API:
 	- Most propably there won't be `sandbox.getMap()` in the new API, but something like `sandbox.getService('mapmodule')`.
 	- The compatibility layer will add `getMap()`-function to sandbox, but internally call `sandbox.getService('mapmodule')`.